 The types of awards which the HRCC has authority to grant are stock options, stock appreciation rights, restricted stock, restricted stock units, performance share units, deferred stock units and other stock-based awards and cash awards.
 Employees are eligible to receive all types of awards under the LTIP.
 Non-employee directors are eligible to receive awards under the LTIP other than "incentive stock options."
-Restricted stock units are described below.
+In the discretion of the HRCC, Shares, or other types of awards authorized under the LTIP, may be used in connection with, or to satisfy the Company's obligations or the obligations of any of the Company's subsidiaries under, other compensation or incentive plans, programs or arrangements of the Company or any of the Company's subsidiaries for eligible participants.